-A requirement is not relevant only in the cases where the entire Part is not relevant or the requirement is conditional and the condition does not exist (for example, the requirement to modify the auditor's opinion where there is an inability to obtain sufficient appropriate audit evidence, and there is no such inability).
+A requirement is not relevant only in the cases where the entire Part is not relevant (for example, if the audit is not a group audit or the requirement is conditional and the condition does not exist (for example, the requirement to modify the auditor's opinion where there is an inability to obtain sufficient appropriate audit evidence, and there is no such inability).

 1.4.2.
-The auditor shall not represent compliance with the SA for LCE in the auditor's report unless all relevant requirements in this standard have been met or the circumstances in paragraph 1.4.1. apply.
+The auditor shall not represent compliance with the ISA for LCE in the auditor's report unless all relevant requirements in this standard have been met or the circumstances in paragraph 1.4.1. apply.